Oregon Paycheck Calculator

 State exemptions

-There is state-level exemptions for all type of filers and dependents.
+There are state-level exemptions for all types of filers and dependents.
 All exemptions are in the form of tax credits.
 Refer to Tax Foundation for more details.

 FAQs

-They only to pay the state-level income tax ranging from 4.75% to 9.9%.
-No payroll tax or local income tax.
+They pay the state-level income tax from 4.75% to 9.9%.
+There is also an additional payroll tax.

 How much do you make after taxes in Oregon?